Frequently Asked Questions

 Couldn’t I just do this myself?

 Of course.
 As with any skill, most any one can certainly learn to shoot and edit video if you are willing to invest the time and effort.
-The consumer level video equipment available today is actually quite good, and the cost of the necessary hardware and software for editing is within the reach of many.
+The consumer level video equipment available today is very good, and the cost of the necessary hardware and software for editing is within the reach of many.
 Many amateur camera operators achieve very good results.
-There are many examples on sites like Youtube.
+Even with just a modern cell phone.

 Results do vary.
 Youtube is overflowing with countless examples of poorly shot video, with sound quality so poor, you can barely make out the dialog.
 Many don’t even realize they should turn their phone sideways.